rd--/hmt/md/gl.md

 `obj-gr` loads a graph (a set of vertices and a set of edges) from one or more `OBJ` files and displays it.

+If `--chain` is set input files that are vertex lists only will be loaded as chains (ie. lines will be drawn between each successive vertex).

+If `--normalise` is set vertex data is normalised to (-1,1) after all input data is loaded.

 Key commands are:

 - ROTATE: Y = `←`/`→` ; X = `↓`|`↑` ; Z = `PgUp`/`PgDn`